Shubham-code-lab/learning-react/README.md

 show current throught wire yellow collow with black then have bulb color will be bright near buld and dark as go far one bulb will switch off as other bulb turn on on scroll

+new idea create vs code extension to display component tree

 have terminal command prompt like this website https://guillaumereygner.fr/ https://dimden.dev/